PhilaNgcamu/chat-app/README.md

 ### All Chats List

-The `CombinedChatList` component displays a combined list of group and individual chats, along with user statuses.
+The `ChatList` component displays a combined list of group and individual chats, along with user statuses.

 #### Props